PlatinumClaridge/LARBS/README.md

 git repository that is meant to be `make && sudo make install`ed.

-The second column is the name of the program in the repository, or the link to the git repository, and the third comment is a description (should be a verb phrase) that describes the program.
-During installation, LARBS will print out this information in a grammatical sentence.
-It also doubles as documentation for people who read the csv or who want to install the voidrice dotfiles manually.
+The second column is the name of the program in the repository, or the link to the git repository, and the third comment is a brief description.

 Depending on your own build, you may want to tactically order the programs in your programs file.
 LARBS will install the programs in order from top to bottom.

-If you include commas in your program descriptions, be sure to include double quotes around the whole description to ensure correct parsing.
+__If you include commas in your program descriptions, be sure to include double quotes around the whole description to ensure correct parsing.__

 ### The script itself